cornell-dti/internbot/README.md

-# YASS BOT
+# Intern Bot

-## Also known as Yet Another Simple Slackbot.

-YASS BOT is a simple Slackbot used for internal tooling purposes at [Cornell DTI](https://cornelldti.org/).
+InternalBot, or InternBot for short, is a simple Slackbot used for internal tooling purposes at [Cornell DTI](https://cornelldti.org/).
+It helps foster community culture within our team, and if you want to use it to foster team spirit for your own team as well, feel free to fork it!

 ## Development